cadejs/cadejs/README.md

 ## 🧠 I thrive in environments where:
 - Research meets execution
-- Buisiness needs are at the center of the project
+- Business needs are at the center of the project
 - Engineers and scientists collaborate
 - There's room to **own, ship, and scale** ideas